Stats & Training

 Step 3Gengar ✓

-We rate Gengar S-Tier — one of the best competitive options available.
+For Emerald, we rate Gengar S-Tier: one of the best picks in the Emerald meta.
 At 500 BST, it fits the sweeper role.
-Base 130 Sp.
-Atk stands out.
+Thunderbolt with Leftovers is the standard set.

 Cursed Body is the go-to ability for Gengar.
 It has a 30% chance of Disabling any move that hits the Pokémon.
 It's Gengar's only ability.